 Autumn is definitely a time for embracing the change in temperatures, spending more time in the kitchen and getting your cook on.
-Inspired by lots of pumpkin posts over Halloween I decided to make the most of that other well known winter squash vegetable and make butternut squash soup.
+Butternut squash must be one of my favourite & tastiest soups to make.

 I found an easy to follow and delicious recipe on Mary Berry’s website here, which involved roasting the butternut to add more flavour – good old Mary!